xwu/xwu-swift-numerics/fp-part-2.md

 In Swift 4.0, the sequence `stride(from: -0.2, through: 1.0, by: 0.2)` does not
 include the value `1.0`.

-Despite avoiding _accumulated_ rounding error from repeated addition, the expression `-0.2 + 6.0 * 0.2` evaluates to `1.0000000000000002` due to
-intermediate rounding error.
+Despite avoiding accumulated rounding error from repeated addition, the expression `-0.2 + 6.0 * 0.2` evaluates to `1.0000000000000002` due to intermediate rounding error.

-The IEEE 754 operation fusedMultiplyAdd allows the same operation to be performed in one step with a single rounding, improving the accuracy of the result.
+The IEEE 754 operation __fusedMultiplyAdd__ allows the same computation to be performed in one step with a single rounding, improving the accuracy of the result.
 This operation is available in Swift as the instance method `addingProduct(_:_:)`.
 For example: